 The ceremony begins with a welcoming speech.
-Then you will take an oath of allegiance to the Queen and give a pledge of loyalty to the United Kingdom.
+Then you will take an oath of allegiance to the King and give a pledge of loyalty to the United Kingdom.
 Then you'll be given your citizenship certificates and will be a British citizen.

 Before the day of the ceremony, we'll ask you if you would prefer to swear or affirm the oath of loyalty at the ceremony.
 If you have a religious faith, you can swear on a holy book, which you are welcome to bring for the event.
 If you prefer not to swear the oath, you can make an affirmation instead.